vergilaw/DemoBTl/README.md

 - **AIvAI Mode**: AI vs AI (MCTS vs Alpha-Beta Pruning).
 - Click on an empty spot to place a stone.
 - The game ends when no more moves are possible or when both players pass consecutively.
+### Button
+- R for reset
+- Space for pass
+- M for sizing